 Engineering the Micro and Nano Worlds: From Chips to Genes

 The first part of the course will consist of a hands-on introduction to the techniques of micro and nanofabrication using Stanford’s shared nanotechnology research facilities, SNF and SNSF, complemented with field trips to local companies and other research centers to illustrate the many applications of nanotechnology, such as DNA microarrays, microfluidic bio-sensors, and microelectromechanical systems (MEMS).
-The second part involves students proposing, planning, and executing a project to build something at the nanoscale.
+The second part involves students proposing, planning, and executing a project “to build something at the nanoscale.”
+Really, that is the criteria, “build something at the nanoscale.”
+The professors will of course enthusiastically aid in refining your projects and helping you realize them, but the initial spark will be from your creativity.
+With access to 10s of millions of dollars of nanotech equipment available to aid in realizing your vision, we hope you accept this challenge with gusto.
 Examples of recent projects include biosensors using aptamer probes, fabricating nanowire springs, and ultrasensitive strain sensors using diffraction gratings.